 - .org (for non-profit organisations)

 - a third-level domain (or 3LD), which usually contains the name, abbreviation or trade mark of the domain holder or the products or services they provide.

-The .AU Direct namespace does away with the fixed 2LD component of the domain name.
-Instead, .AU Direct domain names will be allowed to have a custom name at the 2LD level.
-For example:
+The .au Direct namespace does away with the fixed 2LD component of the domain name.
+Instead, .au Direct domain names will be allowed to have a custom name at the 2LD level.